Home Staging Guide for Sellers in Nottingham

 1. Declutter with purpose

 Remove visual noise but keep warmth.
-Clear surfaces, streamline storage, and edit ornaments.
+Clear surfaces, streamline storage and edit ornaments so rooms feel spacious in photos and in person.

 2. Deep clean